Lectures on singular stochastic PDEs: Energy solutions

-We are ready now to start our computations.
-Recall that we want to analyse $J_t (\varphi) = \int_0^t \partial_x X_s^2 (\varphi) \mathd s$ using It{\^o} calculus with respect to the Ornstein--Uhlenbeck process.
-We want to understand $J_t$ as a correction term in It{\^o}'s formula, so we have to find a function $F$ such that $L_0 F (X_t) = \partial_x X_t^2$.
-Of course, $F$ will not be a cylindrical function but we only defined $L_0$ on cylindrical functions.
+where $M_G$ is a martingale depending on $G$.
+Of course, $G$ will not be a cylindrical function but we only defined $L_0$ on cylindrical functions.
 So to make the following calculations rigorous we would again have to replace $\partial_x X_t^2$ by $\partial_x \Pi_n X^2_t$ and then pass to the limit, see the paper~{\cite{gubinelli_regularization_2013}} for details.
 As before we will perform the calculations already in the limit $N = + \infty$, in order to simplify the computations and not to obscure the ideas through technicalities.
+The next problem is that the pointwise evaluation $\int_0^t \partial_x X_s^2(x) \mathd s$ does not make any sense because the integral will only be defined as a space distribution.
+So we will consider